guobinqiu/pool/README.md

 	// put connection back to pool
 	c.Close()

-	// remove connection from pool
+	// remove a connection from pool
 	pool.ReleaseConn(c)

+	// close the pool
 	pool.Close()
 }
 ```